Financial District locality overview

 Keeps the front safer without spoiling the clean look of a newer tower

-Works best when the balcony is reviewed before the new-home setting starts earning too much trust
+Works right when the balcony is reviewed before the new-home setting starts earning too much trust

 Decision Pattern